Engine

 • Water carried: 500 gallon tanks

-• Equipment carried: high-powered lighting, rescue tools, specialized hazmat monitoring and mitigation equipment, rescue equipment, 10kw generator, air tools, heavy hydraulics, Hurst extrication equipment; 1250 gpm pump.
+• Equipment carried: high-powered lighting, rescue tools, rescue equipment, 10kw generator, air tools, heavy hydraulics, Hurst extrication equipment; 1250 gpm pump.

 • Staffing: 4 firefighters